dougmiller/theMetaCityArticles/22-lets-make-a-terrible-image-processing-pipeline.md

 house.png
 ```

 In the resizer there were three folders: 300x, 400y and 700x.
-Include the `flif` and the original land you have all the images you need to make the `<picture>` and `srcset` work.
+Include the `flif` and the original you have all the images you need to make the `<picture>` and `srcset` work.

 ### Putting it all together
 Running these can be done like this (from a central/main script):